National Dance Project Presentation Grant

 How It Works:

-Projects with touring support from NDP through either a Production Grant or Touring Award receive up to $35,000 in reserved funds to support a U.S. tour.
+Projects with touring support from NDP through a Production Grant receive up to $35,000 in reserved funds to support a U.S. tour.
 Each NDP project has a designated tour coordinator who is responsible for negotiating directly with presenters to determine the amount of subsidy each presenter on the tour will receive, and submitting a tour plan with this information to NEFA by a given deadline.
 NEFA then invites those presenters on the submitted tour plan to apply for a Presentation Grant.
 In order to be invited to apply for a Presentation Grant, a presenter must be included on a project’s tour plan and meet all eligibility requirements (see below).

 Information about current NDP projects, including tour coordinator details, is listed in the directory.
 Interested presenters should contact the tour coordinator as soon as possible to find out details about the project, negotiate fees and NDP subsidy, and confirm the project’s NDP Touring Period.
 The NDP Touring Period is the 18-month window in which the NDP project may be presented with touring subsidy available to presenters through an NDP Presentation Grant.